mklemmingen/hangman-2/README.md

 If you have any tips and tricks on how to improve the code or where to get a big chunk of dictionaries like the one I sneakily forked, feel free to message or create a discussion

 TO-DO:
+  - change game-phase layout so the player chooses hard-mode more naturally and has lower difficulty settings as a fallback for more playthroughs
   - Fallback of high strategy to medium difficulty if length of iterated dict == 0
   - Game Interface
   - Fixes of german